 Pact Magic (4) – Your bread and butter and what sets you apart from other full casters, only rated as a 4 due to the restriction and learning curve of having so few spell slots at once.

-Pact Boon (4) – Another point of customisation for your Warlock, arguably with bigger play differences than most of the Otherworldly Patrons.
+Pact Boon (4) – Another point of customization for your Warlock, arguably with bigger play differences than most of the Otherworldly Patrons.

 Pact of the Blade (4) [Bladelock]- Never be without your weapon and gain access to all you need to be a very effective gish.
 What’s not to love?